tsmith4014/curts_website/README.md

 ---

-For more information, please visit [Your Website](https://tsmith4014.github.io/curts_website/) or contact us through the details provided on the contact page.
+For more information, [please visit](https://github.com/tsmith4014) or contact us through the details provided on the contact page.